lbl-srg/obc/specification/source/cdl.rst

    connect(con.y, someBlock.u);

-A translator from CDL to the JSON intermediate format and from their the the control product line can translate this in two possible way, called *a)* and *b)* below.
+A translator from CDL to the CDL-JSON intermediate format can translate this in two possible ways, called *a)* and *b)* below.
-Option *a)* is for translators that will preserve the ``parameter`` declaration and its dependencies after the translation, such as any Modelica-based tools.
+Option *a)* is for translators that will preserve the ``parameter`` declaration and its dependencies after the translation, such as any Modelica-based tool would.
 This option allows any Modelica GUI to expose to the modeller the parameters so that she/he can change the values.
 Option *b)* is for translators that will remove the dependencies, such as ALC Eikon.
 In these programs, building operators would open the graphical panes and change the value in a ``Constant`` block.